tanvi1053/SecureProgramming/README.md

 python3 VulnerableClient.py
 ```

-6. Follow the prompts in the client terminal and chat with other clients in the servers!
+6. Follow the prompts in the client terminal and chat with other clients on the servers!